2000s | 2010s | 2020s | 2030s | 2040s | 2050s | 2060s | 2070s | 2080s | 2090s

 century began with the United States as the sole superpower in the absence

-of the Soviet Union, with China becoming a potential superpower.
+of the Soviet Union, with China emerging as a potential superpower.
+The debate

-century was marked by industrial expansion.
+century was marked by rapid industrial expansion.
 As the Cold War was over

 and Islamic fundamentalist-related terrorism on the rise, the United